LGN520/farreach-public/tech_report.md

 	+ If key 0 is evicted by key 1, get key 0 will not arrive storage server
 		* Reason: if you do not assign value to condition_hi, it could be either 0 or 1
 		* NOTE: predicate is 4-bit instead of 2-bit, which can only be 1/2/4/8
+	+ No cloned packet and meta fields are zero
+		* Must bind dev port and mirror id in control plane
+		* All meta fields will be reset unless those in field list (packet fields are copied)